-If you're interested in building technology that prioritizes user needs and enhances digital experiences, Human-Computer Interaction (HCI) is an exciting and impactful specialisation to consider for your master's.
-HCI focuses on designing, developing, and evaluating interactive systems to enhance user experience and usability.
-It combines principles from computer science, psychology, design, and cognitive science to create intuitive and efficient digital interfaces.
-Current and relevant research in HCI provides a strong scientific foundation for the programme, covering user-centred and concept-driven design, as well as approaches to prototyping and user testing.
+If you're interested in building technology that prioritizes user needs and enhances digital experiences, then Human-Computer Interaction (HCI) is an exciting specialisation to consider.
+Specifically, HCI focuses on designing, developing, and evaluating interactive systems to improve user experience and usability.
+Moreover, it combines principles from computer science, psychology, design, and cognitive science.
+As a result, it enables the creation of intuitive and efficient digital interfaces.
+In addition, current research in HCI provides a strong scientific foundation.
+For example, it covers user-centred and concept-driven design, as well as prototyping and user testing.

-We introduce this specialisation, designed for graduates aiming to master the intersection of technology and human experience.
-This specialisation equips students with the skills to design, evaluate, and implement technology that improves and innovates how humans interact with digital interfaces.
-Through a series of graduate courses, students will delve into the theoretical foundations, design principles, and advanced technologies that define the field of HCI.
-Upon completion, graduates will possess a deep understanding of the dynamic relationship between humans and computers, ready to lead in the creation of user-centric technologies.
+To begin with, this specialisation is designed for graduates who want to master the intersection of technology and human experience.
+Furthermore, it equips students with the skills to design, evaluate, and implement technology that improves digital interaction.
+In addition, through a series of graduate courses, students explore theoretical foundations, design principles, and advanced technologies.
+Consequently, they develop a deep understanding of the relationship between humans and computers.
+Ultimately, graduates are well prepared to lead the development of user-centred technologies.

 Please note that details regarding general programme structures and brief study plans are subject to change and are not legally binding.
 Only the official regulations and study plans are authoritative.